neelabhsinha/gatech-cs-7641-project-page/index.md

 ![Importance of Football](./assets/images/intro.jpg)

 FIFA World Cup happens once in four years with 32 participating teams.
 First, 8 groups are created with 4 teams each.
 In every group, each team plays the other once.
 3 points are given to the winner, 0 to the loser, and 1-1 point is shared in case of a draw.
 After this, top 2 teams from each group qualify for knockout stages.
-In knockouts, each team plays a match per stage where winner moves to the next stage and loser is elliminated, until one team ultimately wins the tournament.
+In knockouts, each team plays a match per stage where winner moves to the next stage and loser is eliminated, until one team ultimately wins the tournament.

 In this work, we predict the FIFA World Cup matches and ideal grouping of teams for a good tournament using past match results and rankings.
 In summary, we use these data to generate relevant features, and then use multiple supervised techniques to predict winner of a match.
-Apart from real data, we also explore creating fictious matches and use semi-supervised learning in an attempt to improve the models.
+Apart from real data, we also explore creating fictitious matches and use semi-supervised learning in an attempt to improve the models.
 Alongside match predictions, we also use unsupervised clustering techniques to create groups that can facilitate a good tournament.
 Through these two processes, we create an end-to-end tool that can take in participating teams, build groups, predict results of matches and ultimately, predict a complete tournament.

 # Related Work